 In August 2016 Samaritan Ministry and STRIVE DC integrated to increase both the quality of the program the respective organziations offered and to offer seamless access for our participants to the personalized coaching and support of the Next Step Program and the effective STRIVE workforce development, which is now a component of the Next Step Propgram.

-We are a 501(c)3 non-profit corporation with a Board of Directors elected by representatives from our Partner Parishes.
+We are a 501(c)3 non-profit corporation with a Board of Directors elected by representatives from our Partner Council.
 There are no religious requirements for participation in our programs.

-Every year, Samaritan Ministry of Greater Washington helps improve the lives of more than 1,000 people who are homeless or otherwise in need through our innovative Next Step program.
-For over 25 years now, participants have been welcomed by our staff and volunteers into a safe, supportive environment that allows them the freedom to choose their own goals to pursue.
+Every year, Samaritan Ministry of Greater Washington helps improve the lives of more than 1,000 people who are homeless or otherwise in need through our innovative Next Step Program.
+For over 30 years now, participants have been welcomed by our staff and volunteers into a safe, supportive environment that allows them the freedom to choose their own goals and pursue them!
 They are given the resources and support they need — housing and employment search guidance, coaching, referrals to partner service providers and more — to fulfill those goals.
-They are listened to, and treated like family.
+Participants are listened to, and treated like family.